RandyGaul/cute_framework/docs/text/cf_text_effect_register.md

      example : "<wave>Wobbly wave text.</wave>"
-     speed   : default (5)     - Number of times per second to bob up and down. span    : default (10)    - Number of characters long for the wave to loop. height. : default (5)     - How many characters high the wave will go.
+     speed   : default (5)     - Number of times per second to bob up and down. span    : default (10)    - Number of characters long for the wave to loop. height  : default (5)     - How many characters high the wave will go.
 + strike
      example : "<strike>Strikethrough</strike>"
      example : "<strike=10>Thick Strikethrough</strike>"